 At first view, some schemes may look very similar.
 LPCB LPS1014 and BAFE SP203-1 both cover fire alarm systems.
 However, on close examination they are very different schemes.
 LPS1014 requires the certificated organisation to provide design, installation, commissioning and maintenance.
-It also requires the organisation to be ISO 9001 certificated, either independently or through LPCB.
+It also requires the organization to be ISO 9001 certificated, either independently or through LPCB.
 The BAFE SP203-1 scheme is often referred to as the modular scheme as the supplier can be certificated for design, installation, commissioning, maintenance or any combination of these.
 While it does require the certificated organisation to have a quality management system (as detailed in the scheme) it does not require it to have ISO 9001.

 Both schemes have a provision for the supplier to issue a certificate of conformity for each new system.
-The certificate of conformity is a mandatory requirement of the LPS1014 scheme but not the SP203-1 scheme.
-But it is that certificate of conformity that the end user should be looking for.
+The certificate of conformity is a mandatory requirement of the LPS1014 and SP203-1 schemes.
+It is that certificate of conformity that the end user should be looking for.
 The certificate of conformity should provide convincing evidence to building control, fire and rescue service and insurance that the system is of good quality and fit for purpose.